jacopok/jacopok.github.io/_pages/projects.md

    1. DWD/NSWD detection with LGWA
 1. Running a [D&D campaign](/val_celia) in the West Marches style with Lorenzo
 1. Training by running + aerial silks (+ climbing and cycling sometimes)
-   1. Skymarathon del Voltigno on the 5th of May
-   1. Skyrace del Mammut on the 19th of May
-   1. Tre Rifugi Skyrace on the 14th of July
-   1. [Monte Amaro Extreme](https://www.komoot.com/it-it/tour/1487060456) on the 28th of July
    1. La Sirentina Trail on the 29th of September

 #### Will get to